 The team is active in not just maintaining and altering mechanical signalling equipment but also in applying novel technology to suit the operating environment of the Museumstoomtram railway.
 They are not S&T trained but bring a range of skills from other engineering backgrounds.
 Their achievements are therefore all the more significant because of this.

 Of particular relevance to their selection is the breadth of activity undertaken ranging from mechanical interlocking, work associated with the station remodelling and the unique level crossing processor developed and installed by the team.
 Good knowledge retention efforts and skills growth for mechanical interlocking and telegraph/telecommunications along with the creation of a versatile and active group of volunteers are positive outcomes demonstrated by the members.
 Their plans for further novel improvements are to be complimented.

 Running since 2010, the award is a fantastic way to reward and recognise the work of the many hard-working volunteer engineers and is designed to recognise an individual or a team that has demonstrated an outstanding commitment, on a regular basis, to the practice of S&T engineering on your minor railway or in a minor railway context.

-This prestigious accolade carries with it a cheque for £250 in prize money, attendance at one of the Minor Railways Section training workshops, membership of the IRSE for one year, nominal ownership for two years of the Charles Hudson trophy and a commemorative plaque and certificate.
-The next time this will be awarded will be in 2023.
+This prestigious accolade carries with it a cheque for £450 in prize money, membership of the IRSE for one year, nominal ownership for two years of the Charles Hudson trophy and a commemorative plaque and certificate.

 For further details, please contact email@example.com